rtiangha/SiEd/README.md

 ## Usage
 There is a usage guide with screenshots and other useful information available from the original project site, which you can now access via [Archive.org's Wayback Machine](https://web.archive.org/web/20070130170506/http://benroe.com/sied/user.php).

+## Known Issues
+* There is a bug in version 0.9.11 where the program may crash when using the Inc. Search functionality.

 ## Development Environment
 Compiles using PRC-Tools and PiLRC.